Skip to content

 namespace: default

-1. Installation: When a Module is created, the operator fetches the resource definition from the specified source and processes it based on its kind (Helm or Custom).
+1. Installation: When a Module is created, the operator processes either the Helm chart or custom module based on the spec.

-2. Configuration: The config field can be used to parameterize the module installation.
-Configuration values are validated against the resource definition’s config schema.
+2. Configuration: The config field provides user-supplied values that are validated against the configuration schema.

-3. Hibernation: Setting hibernated: true scales down the module’s resources to reduce costs while preserving the configuration.
+3. Hibernation: Setting hibernated: true scales down the module’s resources to reduce costs while preserving configuration.

 4. Updates: Modifying the Module spec triggers an update in the workspace.